 |Day 5||Glaciers Gourmet Experience||El Calafate|

-|Day 7||From El Calafate to Bariloche||Bariloche|
+|Day 6||From El Calafate to Bariloche||Bariloche|

-|Day 8||Bariloche History & Nature Tour||Bariloche|
+|Day 7||Bariloche History & Nature Tour||Bariloche|

-|Day 10||Hiking in Bariloche||Bariloche|
+|Day 8||Hiking in Bariloche||Bariloche|

-|Day 11||Bariloche to Buenos Aires - Departure|
+|Day 10||Bariloche to Buenos Aires - Departure||Buenos Aires|

 Day 1: Arrival in Buenos Aires - Explore the City

-Welcome to Argentina!
-Renowned as the "Paris of South America," and the "Queen of El Plata," the capital city of Buenos Aires is defined by passion.
-This is exemplified in the rich tango heritage and its citizens' limitless enthusiasm for fútbol (soccer), which is far and away the country's most popular sport.
+Welcome to Buenos Aires!
+Known as the "Paris of South America," the capital city of Argentina is defined by passion.
+This is exemplified in the rich tango heritage and its citizens' limitless enthusiasm for fútbol (soccer), by far the country's most popular sport.

-When you arrive at the airport, your driver will be waiting to take you in a private car to your hotel where you can relax after a long flight.
+When you arrive at the airport, your driver will be waiting to take you in a private car to your hotel, where you can relax after a long flight.
 But make no mistake: the city will beckon you.
-So after a quick recharge, be sure to venture out into the welcoming arms of Buenos Aires and explore.
-The best starting point would be the city center.
+So after a quick break, venture out into the welcoming arms of Buenos Aires and explore.
+The best starting point is the city center.

 Suggested activities include:

-Visit the Obelisco, which might be the most famous icon of the city.
+- Visit the Obelisco, which might be the most famous monument in the city.
 This obelisk (which even Argentines admit is a little too reminiscent of the Washington Monument) is worth a visit for its location alone.
-It sits right in the middle of Avenida 9 de Julio, which boasts a whopping 16 lanes, making it the widest city street in the world.
+It sits right in the middle of Avenida 9 de Julio, which boasts a whopping 16 lanes, making it one of the widest avenues in South America.

-Stop by the Teatro Colon, one of South America's premier opera houses.
+- Stop by the Teatro Colón, one of South America's premier opera houses.
 The horseshoe-shaped gallery features 2,487 seats and incredible acoustics.
-Even if you plan on taking a tour or catching a show here on another day, it's always breathtaking to pass by its exterior.
+Even if you plan on taking a tour or catching a show here on another day, it's always worth stopping to see its exterior architecture.
 The Colon's neoclassical facade has been the face of one of the most handsome buildings in Buenos Aires since its opening in 1908.

-- Dine at an Argentine steakhouse or parilla.
-When night falls and dinnertime arrives, do like the locals and enjoy a thick, juicy steak (Argentina has some of the best beef in the world) drizzled with the nation's famous chimichurri (a garlic, herb, and vinegar sauce).
-Know that Buenos Aires is a culture that thrives after dark, and it's not uncommon for locals to have dinner well past nine in the evening, especially on weekends.
+- Dine at an Argentine steakhouse, or parilla.
+When night falls, enjoy a thick, juicy steak (Argentina has some of the best beef in the world) drizzled with famous chimichurri (a garlic, herb, and vinegar sauce).
+Buenos Aires is a culture that thrives after dark, and it's not uncommon for locals to have dinner well past nine in the evening, especially on weekends.

 Day 3: Fly from Buenos Aires to El Calafate